 Commitment: We require a minimum of 4-6 hours per week during the school year, or 20 hours per week during the summer.
 Hours are flexible.
 The Equal Justice Society’s office is located at 1939 Harrison St., Suite 818, in Oakland (close to 19th St. BART Station).
 Our office is open Monday-Friday between the hours of 9AM and 5PM.
 This is a part-time, unpaid internship position.
 Work study and/or school-credit available upon review.

 Ready to Apply?

-- Please email a cover letter and resume to email@example.com.
+- Please email a cover letter, resume, writing sample (no longer than 10 pages), and three references to email@example.com.